Wednesday, June 3, 2026

 • 1 tsp vanilla extract

-• 700 g cherries (fresh or preserved, pitted if preferred)
+• 700 g cherries (fresh or canned, drained, pitted optional)

-• Dust with powdered sugar before serving for a pretty finish.
+• Dust with powdered sugar before serving for a traditional finish.

-• Serve with a dollop of whipped cream or vanilla ice cream for extra indulgence.
+• Serve with whipped cream or vanilla ice cream for an extra-special dessert.

 No comments: